AydamirMirzayev/stroma-tracking/README.md

 python extract_frames.py ./data/images/test/test.mp4 10 ./data/frames/test test_frame

+-> Fix:
+ffmpeg conditioning was causing frame delay in extraction.
+Reverted to extracting all frames with 'ffmpeg -i <source> <target>' and then deleting intermediate files.

 <h3>Data Formatting</h3>

 json2yolo7.py is used to convert the images to the yolo format data